-Our Specialist Programs in mainstream classes include Italian and First Language Maintenance (Hindi/Punjabi), Music (Reception to Year 2/3), Physical Education and Science.
-Instrumental music (guitar and percussion) is offered to students in Years 5 and 6 while the lunchtime music club is offered to those in Years 3 and 4.
+Our Specialist Programs in mainstream classes include Italian and First Language Maintenance (Hindi/Punjabi), Music (Reception to Year 4), Physical Education and Science.
+Instrumental music (guitar and percussion) is offered to students in Years 5 and 6 while the lunchtime music club is offered to those in primary years.
 Students in Years 5 and 6 can participate in the Festival of Music Choir.